enkidevs/curriculum/git/workflow/finding-commits/specify-a-commit-by-its-ancestry.md

 ---
 ## Quiz
-### how can you access the forth commit in this sequence?
+### How can you access the forth commit in this sequence?
 ```
 Say you've got the following commit tree: A--B--C--D--E--HEAD.
 Which of the following refers to the commit labeled with D?
 ```

 ???

 * HEAD~~
 * HEAD^2